 Related post: NET::ERR_CERT_INVALID error on Google Chrome

-What happens if SSL certificate expired?
+What happens if the SSL certificate expires?